-In a quantitative way, we can explain it from the initial value \(g^{(2)} (0)\) which is given by \cite{Quang}: .
-For the one photon trapping state, we have \(P(0),P(1) \ne 0\) and \(P(n) = 0\) for \(n > 1\) and hence \(\left\langle{n^2}\right\rangle=\left\langle n \right\rangle = P(1)\) This makes \(g^{(2)} (0) = 0\).
-For the slightest velocity distribution, the trapping state will be destroyed and \(P(n)\) will no longer be 0 for n$>$1.
-This makes \(g^{(2)} (0) > 0\) as we see from Fig. \ref{g2d3}.
-We can illustrate this by a numerical example, for the case of a relative velocity spread of .01\%.
+For the one photon trapping state, we have \(P(0),P(1) \ne 0\) and \(P(n) = 0\) for \(n > 1\) and hence \(\left\langle{n^2}\right\rangle=\left\langle n \right\rangle = P(1)\), making \(g^{(2)} (0) = 0\).
+For the slightest velocity distribution, the trapping state will be destroyed and \(P(n)\) will no longer be 0 for n$>$1, which makes \(g^{(2)} (0) > 0\) as we see from Fig. \ref{g2d3}.
+We can illustrate this behavior by a numerical example, for the case of a relative velocity spread of .01\%.
 We find in this case from the QTM simulation that \(P(n) > 0\) for \(n \le 7\) and \(\left\langle n \right\rangle = 0.3918\) and \(\left\langle {n^2 } \right\rangle = 0.4264\).
 These values yield an initial value of the correlation function \(g^{(2)}(0)\) to be 0.2254.
-It turns out that the wider the velocity distribution, the higher the value of \(g^{(2)}(0)\) is till \(\Delta {\rm{v/v}}\) reaches \({\rm{0}}{\rm{.2\% }}\).
-By increasing the relative velocity spread above 0.2\%, the correlation is lost gradually due to the huge randomness in the interaction times between the atoms and the cavity, until a residual correlation persists starting from a relative velocity spread of 20\%.
-This is clear in Fig. \ref{g2d4} where we notice that correlation and hence the bunching of the cavity photons decreases gradually for relative velocity spreads of 0.2\%, 0.6\%, 1\%, 2\% and 20\%.
-Next, we show the effect of velocity distribution on the correlation function of the total number of photons in the cavity (i.e., in the two modes combined).
-With a velocity spread of 0.4\%, and \(g\tau _{{\mathop{\rm int}} } = \frac{\pi }{{\sqrt 3 }}\) and \(\frac{{2\pi }}{{\sqrt 3 }}\), we get the plots shown in Fig. \ref{g2d5} where as in Fig. \ref{g2d3}, we notice that the anti-bunching behavior in \(g^{(2)} (\tau )\) has been converted into bunching for the same reason mentioned above.
+It turns out that the wider the velocity distribution, the higher the value of \(g^{(2)}(0)\) till \(\Delta {\rm{v/v}}\) reaches \({\rm{0}}{\rm{.2\% }}\).
+When we increase the relative velocity spread beyond 0.2\%, the correlation is lost gradually due to the huge randomness in the interaction times between the atoms and the cavity, until a residual correlation persists starting from a relative velocity spread of 20\%.
+Fig. \ref{g2d4} demonstrates this behavior where we notice that correlation and hence the bunching of the cavity photons decreases gradually for relative velocity spreads of 0.2\%, 0.6\%, 1\%, 2\% and 20\%.
+As for the effect of velocity distribution on the correlation function of the total number of photons in the cavity (i.e., in the two modes combined), we observe, as shown in Fig. \ref{g2d5}, a behavior similar to the single mode correlation function described above for a velocity spread of 0.4\%, and \(g\tau _{{\mathop{\rm int}} } = \frac{\pi }{{\sqrt 3 }}\) and \(\frac{{2\pi }}{{\sqrt 3 }}\).